VincentLiu1997/Jackal_Warehous-scenario/README.md

 # Jackal_Warehous-scenario
-MSc disstertation project
+MSc dissertation project
-The project workspace is created in the master branch
-Related project video can be seen on our youtube channel via https://www.youtube.com/watch?v=AnQiaDpLaNQ&t=3s
+The project workspace is created based on Ubuntu 18.04 ROS Melodic Related project video can be seen on our YouTube channel via https://www.youtube.com/watch?v=AnQiaDpLaNQ&t=3s